WILSON LIBRARY MEDIA CENTER

 "The Mission of the Library Media Program is to ensure

 Students may come to library in the mornings before the bell at 7:50, during all lunches, and after school for Homework Center on Tuesdays, Wednesdays and Thursdays until 3:30 PM.
-Students can check out books, read, do assignments, use computers, print out documents, use email, and this year make thinks at our new MAKERSPACE!!
+Students can check out books, read, do assignments, use computers, print out documents, use email, and do creative art projects at our new MAKERSPACE!!
 See more details on Home Work Center and our MakerSpace below.

 Come shop our Scholastic Book Fair and see all of the new books to keep YOU and your children reading!
 You can access the book fair online a week before the fair dates and the week after to choose from even more titles!
-Your books will be sent to Wilson with FREE SHIPPING during the extended fair dates.
+Click on: http://www.scholastic.com/bf/wilsonmiddleschool7 Your books will be sent to Wilson with FREE SHIPPING during the extended fair dates.
 All profits benefit the Wilson MS library with more books for students.
-If you are interested in helping out at our fair, please contact Mrs. Madrinich at 573-2407 or email at firstname.lastname@example.org.
-You can earn free books for helping us at the fair.
+Any questions, please contact Mrs. Madrinich at 573-2407 or 2422 or email at firstname.lastname@example.org.

 The Reading-Writing Connection: The library has signed copies of Jennifer's books including her latest publication A Night Divided about when The Berlin Wall went up on a Saturday night in August 1961.
 Her story is based on actual events when families were divided by the wall and had to risk their lives to be reunited.
 I got to meet Jennifer and spend the day with her talking about books, readers and writers.
 She had her nails done special with barbed wire in honor of her new book!

 Check out her Ascendance Trilogy that begins with The False Prince, a New York Times best seller.
 Jennifer has a new trilogy The Mark of the Thief; book two is coming out in January 2016 called The Rise of the Wolf.